Skip to content

 Does Everlab do TRT?

-Everlab is preventative-health-focused; they don't initiate or manage testosterone replacement.
-For TRT pathways you need an endocrinologist, a private men's-health clinic, or FORM.
+Everlab is preventative-health-focused; they don't prescribe or manage testosterone replacement.
+Neither does FORM — we run the baseline pathology and interpret it.
+Prescribing sits with an endocrinologist, a private men's-health clinic, or your own GP.

 Can I bring Everlab results to a FORM consult?

 Yes.
 Bring any existing labs.
-We charge for the consult and protocol, not bloodwork you already paid for.
+We charge for the consult and interpretation, not bloodwork you already paid for.

 Not sure which fits?
 Message us — we'll tell you straight if FORM isn't the right tool for your question.